logdna/logdna-agent-v2/docs/KUBERNETES.md

 ### Upgrading the Configuration

-Not every version update of the agent makes a change to our supplied configuration yamls.
+Not every version update of the agent makes a change to our supplied configuration YAML files.
 These changes will be outlined in our release page to help you determine if you need to update your configuration.

-Due to how the agent has evolved over time, certain versions of the agent configuration yamls require different paths to be updated successfully.
+Due to how the agent has evolved over time, certain versions of the agent configuration YAML files require different paths to be updated successfully.

 If you are unsure of what version of the configuration you have, you can always check the `app.kubernetes.io/version` label of the DaemonSet: